-• Victor Insurance Managers (Victor) is one of the largest underwriting managers of professional liability and specialty insurance programs worldwide.
-In the United States, Victor Insurance Managers (US) and ICAT Managers deliver risk management and insurance solutions to insureds through a national third-party distribution network of licensed brokers.
-Through its Victor for Agents small business platform, Victor deploys cloud-based technology to enable independent insurance agents, on behalf of their small business clients, to obtain online quotes from multiple insurance providers and bind property and casualty and workers compensation insurance policies in real time.
+- Victor Insurance Managers (Victor) is one of the largest underwriting managers of professional liability, catastrophe, and other specialty insurance programs worldwide.
+In the U.S., Victor Insurance Managers (US) and ICAT Managers underwrites, solicits, sells and services coverages through a national third-party distribution network of licensed brokers and agents.
+Through its Victor Small Business platform, Victor deploys cloud-based technology to enable independent insurance agents, on behalf of their small business clients, to obtain online quotes from multiple insurance providers and bind property and casualty and workers compensation insurance policies in real time.
+Victor also manages Torrent Technologies, the nation's largest service provider to the National Flood Insurance Program (NFIP), serving the NFIP both directly and through the NFIP's Write Your Own (WYO) program.
 Victor Insurance Managers (Canada), a leading managing general agent in Canada, delivers professional liability and construction insurance and other P&C programs and administers group and retiree benefits programs and claims handling operations for individuals, organizations and businesses.
-Victor also has a business in the UK, the Netherlands, Italy and Germany.
-In addition, Victor manages Torrent Technologies, a service provider to Write Your Own (WYO) insurers and direct policy providers participating in the National Flood Insurance Program
+Victor also has a business in the UK, the Netherlands, Italy, Germany and Australia. - Marsh Affinity focuses on insurance programs sold to insureds or vendors through a corporate sponsor using an affinity distribution model. - High Net Worth (HNW).
+Individual high net worth clients and family offices are serviced by MMA in the U.S. and other Marsh personal lines businesses globally.
+These businesses provide a single-source solution for high net worth clients and are dedicated to sourcing protections across a broad spectrum of risk.
+Using a consultative approach, Marsh's HNW practices analyze exposures and customize programs to cover individual clients with complex asset portfolios.